 2. A description of the school's current academic goals.

 (b) Pupil progress on an ongoing and annual basis, showing the trends in gain or loss in pupil achievement over time in reading, language arts and mathematics for all years in which pupils are enrolled in the school district for an entire school year and for which this information is available.

 4. The attendance rate of pupils enrolled at the school as reflected in the school's average daily membership as defined in section 15-901.

 5. The total number of incidents that occurred on the school grounds, at school bus stops, at stops for vehicles described in section 15-925, on school buses, on vehicles described in section 15-925 and at school-sponsored events and that required the contact of a local, county, tribal, state or federal law enforcement officer pursuant to section 13-3411, subsection F, section 13-3620, section 15-341, subsection A, paragraph 30 or section 15-515.
-The total number of incidents reported shall only include reports that law enforcement officers report to the school that are supported by probable cause.
+The total number of incidents reported shall only include reports that law enforcement officers report to the school and that are supported by probable cause.
 For the purposes of this paragraph, a certified peace officer who serves as a school resource officer is a law enforcement officer.
 A school may provide clarifying information if the school has a school resource officer on campus.